Common Misconceptions About Personal Finance, Corrected

 It’s too early to start saving for retirement

 Sure, when you’re in your early twenties, it might be hard to start thinking about retirement.
 You just started earning your own money and living the adult life, so you might be thinking you’ll have enough time to worry about this later.
 But if you do some research, you’ll quickly find out that even a few years can make a huge difference on your retirement plan.
 Besides the obvious benefits of having a bigger amount of money for your retirement, it will help you build up self-discipline regarding financial situations that you might be facing in the future and the sooner you start, the better you’ll be prepared.
+Ask any retirement financial advisers and they would tell you the same.

 Bankruptcy is a good option to get out of debt